rails/rails/guides/source/active_support_core_extensions.md

 s.html_safe? # => true
 ```

-It is important to understand that `html_safe` performs no escaping whatsoever, it is just an assertion:
+It is important to understand that `html_safe?` performs no escaping whatsoever, it is just an assertion:

 ```ruby
 s = "<script>...</script>".html_safe